Rita Katz: Early life

 Katz was born in Basra in southern Iraq in 1963 to a wealthy Iraqi Jewish family.
 After the Six-Day War and shortly after Saddam Hussein's Ba'ath Party seized power in Iraq in 1968, her father was arrested on charges of spying for Israel.
 The family's property was confiscated by the state, and the rest of the family put under house arrest in a stone hut.
 The following year, after having been tortured, Katz's father was convicted and executed in a public hanging in the central square of Baghdad, witnessed by more than half a million Iraqis.

 Katz's mother managed to escape with her three children to Iran, from where they made their way to Israel.
 The family settled in the seaside town of Bat Yam.
 While in Israel, Katz served in the Israeli Defense Forces and studied politics, history, and Middle Eastern studies at Tel Aviv University.

-As a committed Zionist, Katz was reluctant to ever leave Israel, saying, "I believed that Jews belong in Israel".
-Nevertheless, in 1997, Katz' husband was offered a research fellowship in endocrinology at the National Institutes of Health and they moved to Washington with their three children.
+In 1997, Katz' husband was offered a research fellowship in endocrinology at the National Institutes of Health and they moved to Washington with their three children.
 Katz acknowledged that at the time she worked in violation of the provisions of her visa.